-The Staff-Student Liaison Committee provides a formal means of communication and discussion between schools/institutes and its students.
+The Student Voice Committee provides a formal means of communication and discussion between schools/institutes and its students.
 The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-Staff-Student Liaison Committees meet regularly throughout the year.
+Student Voice Committees meet regularly throughout the year.

-Each school/institute operates a Learning and Teaching Committee, or equivalent, which advises the School/Institute Director of Taught Programmes on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
+Each school/institute operates an Education Committee, or equivalent, which advises the School/Institute Director of Education on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board and the Directorate of Governance and Legal Services (DGLS).
 Student views are incorporated in the committee's work in a number of ways, such as through student membership, or consideration of student surveys.

-All schools/institutes operate an Annual Programme Review of their taught undergraduate and postgraduate provision.
-APR is a continuous process of reflection and action planning which is owned by those responsible for programme delivery; the main document of reference for this process is the Taught Programmes Action Plan (TPAP) which is the summary of the school/institute's work throughout the year to monitor academic standards and to improve the student experience.
-Students' views are considered in this process through analysis of the PTES and module evaluations.
+All schools/institutes operates Programme Reviews of their taught undergraduate and postgraduate provision.
+The Programme Review is a continuous process of reflection and action planning which is owned by those responsible for programme delivery.
+Students' views are considered in this process through analysis of the PTES and Module Experience surveys.